Leopold von Ranke: Career

-From 1847 to 1848, Ranke published Neun Bücher preussicher Geschichte (translated as Memoirs of the House of Brandenburg and History of Prussia, during the Seventeenth and Eighteenth Centuries) in which he examined the fortunes of the Hohenzollern family and state from the Middle Ages to the reign of Frederick the Great.
+From 1847 to 1848, Ranke published Neun Bücher preußischer Geschichte (translated as Memoirs of the House of Brandenburg and History of Prussia, during the Seventeenth and Eighteenth Centuries) in which he examined the fortunes of the Hohenzollern family and state from the Middle Ages to the reign of Frederick the Great.
 Many Prussian nationalists were offended by Ranke's portrayal of Prussia as a typical medium-sized German state rather than as a great power.

 From 1852 to 1861, Ranke published French History Mainly in the 16th and 17th Centuries (5 vols.), covering Francis I to Louis XIV and gaining him more praise for his impartiality despite being German.

 In a series of lectures given before future King Maximilian II of Bavaria in 1854, Ranke argued that "every age is next to God", by which he meant that every period of history is unique and must be understood in its own context.
 He argued that God gazes over history in its totality and finds all periods equal.
-Ranke rejected the teleological approach to history, by which each period is considered inferior to the period which follows.
+Ranke rejected the teleological approach to history, by which each period is considered inferior to the following period.
 Thus, the Middle Ages were not inferior to the Renaissance, simply different.
-In Ranke's view, the historian had to understand a period on its own terms and seek to find only the general ideas which animated every period of history.
+In Ranke's view, historians had to understand a period and its terms and seek to find only the general ideas that animated every period of history.
 For Ranke, history was not to be an account of man's "progress" because "[a]fter Plato, there can be no more Plato".
 Ultimately, "[h]istory is no criminal court".

 For Ranke, Christianity was morally most superior and could not be improved upon.
 When he wrote Zur orientalischen Frage.
-Gutachten at the behest of the kaiser he framed the conflict with the Ottoman Empire as primarily religious in nature; the civil rights of Christians against Muslims in the Ottoman Empire could only be secured by the intervention of the Christian European nations.
+Gutachten at the behest of the Kaiser he framed the conflict with the Ottoman Empire as primarily religious; the civil rights of Christians against Muslims in the Ottoman Empire could only be secured by the intervention of the Christian European nations.

 From 1854 to 1857, Ranke published History of the Reformation in Germany (Deutsche Geschichte im Zeitalter der Reformation), using the ninety-six volumes of correspondence from ambassadors to the Imperial Diet he found in Frankfurt to explain the Reformation in Germany as the result of both politics and religion.

-From 1859 to 1867, Ranke published the six-volume History of England Principally in the Sixteenth and Seventeenth Centuries (Englische Geschichte vornehmlich im XVI and XVII Jahrhundert), followed by an expanded nine-volume edition from 1870 to 1884, which extended his huge reach even farther.
+From 1859 to 1867, Ranke published the six-volume History of England Principally in the Sixteenth and Seventeenth Centuries (Englische Geschichte vornehmlich im XVI und XVII Jahrhundert), followed by an expanded nine-volume edition from 1870 to 1884, which extended his huge reach even further.
 At this point, he was eighty years old, and devoted the rest of his career to shorter treatises on German history that supplement his earlier writings.